Kaiddd/Command-Prompt-Revamped/README.md

 # bCmd Minimal?
 Minimal is bCmd without settings options and such, still fully functioning as a cmd replacement.
 Nothing extra.

-Minimal_Smaller is Minimal but without the Microsoft watermark, fully functions.
+Minimal_Smaller is Minimal but without the Microsoft watermark, etc, fully functions.

 Minimal_Smallest is completely butchered.
 Variables do not work in commands (You cannot for example pass %cd% into a command), and the console is spammed as @echo off is not ran.
 Loads of issues!